hpe-dev-incubator/hpe-dev-portal/content/blog/sivayanama-testing-opsramp-apis-with-pytest-fixtures.md

 pytest 7.4.0
 ```
 ## Define fixture
-You can define fixtures by decorating a simple Python function with [@pytest.fixture](https://docs.pytest.org/en/6.2.x/reference.html#pytest.fixture) for example
+You can define fixtures by decorating a simple Python function with [@pytest.fixture](https://docs.pytest.org/en/6.2.x/reference.html#pytest.fixture).

 Python Decorators are a very powerful and convenient way to alter the behaviour of functions.
 For more details, refer to [Python Decorators](https://www.geeksforgeeks.org/decorators-in-python).